LEARN FRENCH IN 2 MINUTES - French idiom: Toucher du bois

 Transcript

-Hi everyone, I hope you're well, I'm back today for a new very short video where we will see together a French expression in a few minutes.
+Hi everyone, I hope you're well, I'm back today for another very short video where together we'll look at a French expression in just a few minutes.

-Today we are going to look at the expression touch wood.
-It's an expression that I really like and that I use very often.
+Today, we're going to look at the expression touch wood.
+It's an expression I love and use very often.

-Knock on wood, this expression is mostly used by superstitious people who have certain beliefs, who see favorable or unfavorable signs everywhere around them.
+Knock on wood, this expression is mostly used by superstitious people who have certain beliefs, who see favorable or unfavorable signs all around them.

-I don't know if you are superstitious, but I am a little superstitious.
-I don't like, for example, going under a ladder where I'm afraid to break a mirror because they say you'll have 7 years of bad luck.
+I don't know if you're superstitious, but I'm a bit superstitious.
+I don't like, for example, going under a ladder where I'm afraid of breaking a mirror because they say you'll have 7 years of bad luck.

-I don't like, for example, if I have friends who are having a baby, to buy the gift before the birth.
-I am superstitious.
-When you are superstitious, you can touch wood so that something bad doesn't happen.
+I don't like, for example, if I have friends who are going to have a baby, to buy the gift before the birth.
+I'm superstitious.
+When you're superstitious, you can touch wood to prevent misfortune from happening.
 You ward off bad luck.
 Touching wood protects you from bad things that might happen.
-We go against a bad spell.
+You go against a bad spell.

-For example, if I'm pregnant and I'm talking to a friend about a baby who has had big problems, such as having an illness or a disability, I'm going to say knock on wood so that this doesn't happen to my baby.
+For example, if I'm pregnant and I'm talking to a friend about a baby who's had major problems, such as an illness or disability, I'll say, "Touch wood, so that this doesn't happen to my baby".

-A board to cut bread, but often, we will touch a table.
+A board for cutting bread, but often, we'll be touching a table.
 Yes, because I forgot to tell you, this is essential.
-When we use this expression, we must accompany it with a gesture.
+When you use this expression, you have to accompany it with a gesture.

 So, you have to find a piece of wood to touch.
 Here's another context.
 For example, I can say Caroline has already failed her driver's license four times, plus she needs it for her job.

-She's going to get laid off if she doesn't get her driver's license soon.
-And so, I'm going to knock on wood to hope that she passes her driver's test.
-I'm going against a bad spell.
+She's going to get fired if she doesn't get her driver's license soon.
+So I'm going to knock on wood and hope she passes her driving test.
+I'm going against a curse.

-Tell me in comments if in your language or in your country, there are other little expressions or little quirks that people use to go against a bad spell.
-If you liked this video, of course, put a like and above all, subscribe to the channel so you don't miss any of my videos.
+Let me know in the comments if, in your language or country, there are any other little expressions or quirks that people use to ward off a bad spell.
+If you liked this video, of course, give it a like and, above all, subscribe to the channel so you don't miss any of my videos.

 I'll see you soon.